Exploring Orkney’s rugged landscapes and history, we were captivated by the Brough of Birsay walk.

 The Brough of Birsay Walk is not just a historical journey; it’s also an opportunity to engage with Orkney’s vibrant wildlife, making it a must-do for enthusiasts of Orkney coastal walks.

-The cliffs of the Brough of Birsay serve as an ideal habitat for seabirds, especially during their spring nesting season.
+The cliffs of the Brough of Birsay are ideal habitats for seabirds, especially during their spring nesting season.

 As you explore, keep an eye out for gannets, razorbills, shags, guillemots, and the charming puffins.
 These birds choose the rugged cliffs of Birsay as their breeding grounds, offering you a spectacular display of Orkney’s avian diversity.